August 28, 2020

 • Net profit (gross profit minus expenses)

-These numbers will help you clearly see the costs of doing business and the steps needed to push for continual success and improvement.
-In the process of tracking historical revenue and expenses to map to your P&L, you'll force yourself to understand each of the components of your business equation.
+These numbers will help you clearly see the costs of doing business and how much money you’re actually bringing in.
+Which you can then use to determine the steps you need to take to push for continual success and improvement.
+By tracking historical revenue and expenses to map to your P&L, you'll force yourself to understand exactly where you’re spending money in the business and where you’re making money too.
 Check out our page on P&L management for more information.

 • What are the projected sales for the period?

-• What are the direct costs of sales?
-Materials, Implementations
+• What are the direct costs of sales, such as materials and implementations?

-In a modern business climate, you need to have visibility on every transaction and the power to reconcile your books in an instant.
+Modern business technology makes it easier to have visibility on every transaction and the power to reconcile your books in an instant.

-• Empower managers to oversee their team’s spend – Managers can keep tabs on their team’s spending habits as they occur.
+• The ability to empower managers to oversee their team’s spend—Managers can keep tabs on their team’s spending habits as they occur.
 These figures can be compared against your budget and P&L sheets to gauge your financial situation.

 Ramp’s platform is flexible and works with operations both large and small.
 Configurations are customizable, allowing you to tailor them according to your specific business needs.